weathermuffin/feedback/README.md

 :cloud: **Your Marine Weather Early Warning System™** :cloud:

 This is Weathermuffin's repository for questions, bug reports, and feature requests.
-GitHub calls these "issues."
+Otherwise known as "issues."

 **How to Use**